nastacio/nastacio.github.io/_posts/2023-02-20-rewriting-education.md

 ![Sticky figure character sits in front of desk, staring at a blank computer screen.
 The desk oversees an expansive view of a busy city landscape.](/assets/images/rewriting-education/main.png)

-Software development is a continuous process of creating abstract new worlds, a topic I covered in [“What is the hardest thing in software development?”](https://dnastacio.medium.com/real-to-virtual-b2bacd2423c9)
+Software development is a continuous process of creating abstract new worlds, a topic I covered in [“What Is the Hardest Thing in Software Development?”](https://dnastacio.medium.com/real-to-virtual-b2bacd2423c9)

 With so much of that process’ success hinging on the ability to construct knowledge from sensory information — learn — and share that knowledge with others — educate — it is surprising that we rarely stop to reflect on our ability to do those things well.